 12 - Number of self-management workshops offered between January 2019 and April 2019

-At D-H, we are committed to providing the knowledge, tools and support to help our patients confidently manage their health.
-Our self-management program — which is the newest service provided by the Center for Shared Decision Making — offers workshops designed specifically for patients who are living with chronic conditions and their caregivers.
+We are committed to providing the knowledge, tools and support to help our patients confidently manage their health.
+Our self-management program—which is the newest service provided by the Center for Shared Decision Making—offers workshops designed specifically for patients who are living with chronic conditions and their caregivers.

 Our monthly workshops provide evidence-based information in a highly interactive small-group setting.
 The workshops are led by a pair of trained leaders, one or both of whom are non-health professionals who have a chronic disease.
 Our programs include: